jemilezzet/bounty-buster/README.md

 14. Click on the first request.
 15. Click on the options on the top right.
 You can either accept or reject the task.
 16. Accepting the task add to the requesters balance.

+TODO:
+emergency stop
+function() at end of contract
+allow user to cash out